-It is clear from

-in seeking the appropriate balance between cost and design for a single increment, but they iterate through a series of increments, thus reducing the complexity of the task, and increasing the probability of learning from experience, won as each increment develops, and as the true cost of the increment becomes a fact.
+It is clear from this that they avoid the big bang cost estimation approach.
+Not only do they iterate in seeking the appropriate balance between cost and design for a single increment, but they iterate through a series of increments, thus reducing the complexity of the task, and increasing the probability of learning from experience, won as each increment develops, and as the true cost of the increment becomes a fact.